LauraMerris/LauraMerris/README.md

 # Hi, I'm Laura Merris

-:seedling: I make things in javascript
+:seedling: I make things with JavaScript
 :wrench: Currently building a mobile app using React Native and Firebase
 :revolving_hearts: I'm passionate about independent learning and how it can empower people
 :page_facing_up: Check out what I'm #BuildingInPublic [on my blog](https://lauramerris.github.io)